Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We have presented a view on the wireless 6G systems and its associated technologies by extrapolating the evolution of massive and low-latency connectivity, which were two of the focal points in 5G.
 This evolution is put in the context of semantic and pragmatic communication in contrast to the technical problem of communication, which was the sole subject of the previous wireless generations.
 The paper argues that semantic and pragmatic communications have become relevant due to the increasing role that \gls{ml}/\gls{ai} play in communication systems.
 We presented how the low-latency requirement is expected to evolve towards generalized real-time requirements, coupled with cyber-physical systems and real-time inference.
 Finally, massive access is considered to evolve towards massive closed-loop communication used in interactive communication with wireless sensors and actuators, as well as in distributed learning.
-There are other aspects of 6G that were not covered in this article; nevertheless, the principled discussion of semantic and pragmatic communication is receptive to be expanded with those other 6G aspects, such as integrated communication and sensing or \gls{ntn}.
+There are other aspects of 6G that were not covered in this article; for instance, in 3GPP standards there are already efforts for tighter coupling of the medium access layer performance to the real-time goals of the VR/AR traffic.
+Nevertheless, the principled discussion of semantic and pragmatic communication is receptive to be expanded with those other 6G aspects, such as integrated communication and sensing or \gls{ntn}.